thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/user-guide/ui/websocket-client.md

 Below are the steps to remove a subscription:
 1. Identify the specific subscription in the Subscriptions list.
 Click on the delete icon situated in the corresponding row.
 2. A confirmation prompt will appear.
-To complete the deletion process, click 'Yes'.
+To complete the deletion process, click _Yes_.

 {% include images-gallery.html imageCollection="ws-subscription-delete" %}